adobe/spectrum-css/components/switch/README.md

-# @spectrum-css/toggle
+# @spectrum-css/switch

-> The Spectrum CSS toggle component
+> The Spectrum CSS switch component

 This package is part of the [Spectrum CSS project](https://github.com/adobe/spectrum-css).